oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

   - [Serialization](#serialization)
   - [Continuations](#continuations)

-## Bytecode DSL interpreter lifecycle
+## Bytecode DSL from 10,000 feet
-There are three main phases in the development lifecycle of an interpreter.
+At a high level, there are three phases in the development lifecycle of a Bytecode DSL interpreter.
 As a developer, it is helpful to keep these phases separate in your mind.

-### Phase 1: Interpreter specification
+### Phase 1: Generating the interpreter
-First, you provide a specification for your interpreter.
+The interpreter is generated automatically from a Bytecode DSL specification.
 This specification takes the form of a class definition annotated with [`@GenerateBytecode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/GenerateBytecode.java) with some custom operation definitions.
-Operations are discussed in more detail [later](#operations), but it suffices for now to think of them as the semantic building blocks for Bytecode DSL programs.
+Operations are the semantic building blocks for Bytecode DSL programs (they are discussed in more detail [later](#operations)).
 Common behaviour is implemented by built-in operations, and language-specific behaviour is implemented by user-defined custom operations.

 Below is a very simple example of an interpreter specification with a single custom `Add` operation:
 ```